berkcodes/bitwig-fedora/README.md

 # Bitwig Studio on Fedora
-A script that installs Bitwig Studio on Fedora.
+A script that installs the latest version of Bitwig Studio on Fedora.
-I forked this from the original creator because it hasn't been updated for the latest release of Fedora.

 ## Installation
 ```bash